rcardin/rcardin.github.io/_drafts/template-method-pattern-revised.markdown

 {% endhighlight %}

 As a plus, we reduced the dependencies of the overall architecture, avoid all those annoying subclasses.

+### The Programmable Template Method
+Most of modern programming languages has functions as first-class citizens.
+A  variant of the Template Method pattern uses lambas as implemenatations of primitive methods.
+I like to call it _Programmable Template Method_.

+The trick is passing functions in in place of primitive methods during object instantiation.
+So, using our original `Application` trait we have the following.

+{% highlight scala %}
+TODO
+{% endhighlight %}

 ### The Scala way
 Ok, we all know that the Scala language can do better than a simple object composition.
 Scala has some very powerful constructs that allow us to use some smarter versions of the Template Method paatern.